Chapter 3: Other Benefits

-5. Faculty members who wish to apply for the tuition benefit for their children should go to the Forms and Documents page of the HR Web site to print the “Tuition Benefit for My Child” form.
+5. Faculty members who wish to apply for the tuition benefit for their children should go to the Forms and Documents page of the Human Resources website to print the “Tuition Benefit for My Child” form.

 If the spouse is an undergraduate, the Admissions Office, in cooperation with the schools and colleges, is responsible for determining eligibility for enrollment in courses at Vanderbilt, based on the spouse’s prior academic record.
 Part-time enrollment for undergraduate credit is handled by the Division of Unclassified Studies.
 Enrollment for credit in the Graduate School and the professional schools is decided by the particular school.
-In order for Human Resources to process the tuition discount, the spouse must file an application for a tuition discount on a form available on the Forms and Documents page of the HR Web site.
+In order for Human Resources to process the tuition discount, the spouse must file an application for a tuition discount on a form available on the Forms and Documents page of the Human Resources website.

 Interpretation of Policy on Tuition Discounts